spacetelescope/poppy/docs/classes.rst

 The Instrument class provides a framework for developing high-level models of astronomical instruments; it should not be used directly but rather is subclassed to implement the details of your particular instrument.
 See its class documentation for more details.

-.. inheritance-diagram:: poppy.Detector poppy.Wavefront poppy.OpticalSystem poppy.Rotation poppy.CircularAperture poppy.HexagonAperture poppy.SquareAperture poppy.IdealFieldStop poppy.IdealCircularOcculter poppy.IdealBarOcculter poppy.BandLimitedCoron poppy.IdealFQPM poppy.FQPM_FFT_aligner poppy.CompoundAnalyticOptic poppy.FITSOpticalElement poppy.Instrument poppy.SecondaryObscuration poppy.InverseTransmission
+.. inheritance-diagram:: poppy.Detector poppy.Wavefront poppy.OpticalSystem poppy.Rotation poppy.CircularAperture poppy.HexagonAperture poppy.SquareAperture poppy.IdealFieldStop poppy.IdealCircularOcculter poppy.IdealBarOcculter poppy.BandLimitedCoron poppy.IdealFQPM poppy.FQPM_FFT_aligner poppy.CompoundAnalyticOptic poppy.FITSOpticalElement poppy.Instrument poppy.SecondaryObscuration poppy.InverseTransmission poppy.NgonAperture poppy.MultiHexagonAperture

 .. _Wavefront: